Seekatar/OktaPosh/docs/New-OktaScope.md

 ```

 ### -MetadataPublish
-Set to publish in meta data
+Set to publish in public metadata

 ```yaml
 Type: SwitchParameter